TycoooN/ruby-slim-tmbundle/README.md

 This bundle is still in early stage of development and is not fully tested, so feel free to post an issue if you find any bugs.

+## Featues

+- Support for unwrapped tag attributes and their values
+- Support for wrapped with `[]{}()` tag attributes (including multiline) and their values
+- Attribute values are highlighted as Ruby on Rails
+- Support for multiline comments
+- Support for multiline escaped with `|` and `'` blocks

 ## Scnreenshots

 - [Before](http://dl.dropbox.com/u/8231702/Screenshots/qhc8gy6j%7E2i%7E.png)